 While cleaning a house top to bottom may not top your bucket list, it is a wise ritual to reduce seasonal allergy sniffles and launch a bright, sunny, healthy spring.
 Use these tips to embrace spring cleaning with open arms.

-Allergens abound as the weather warms.
-While cleaning a house top to bottom may not top your bucket list, it is a wise ritual to reduce seasonal allergy sniffles and launch a bright, sunny, healthy spring.
+Allergens abound as the weather warms, and there's never been a better time to clean your house from top to bottom.
+While cleaning a house may not top your bucket list, it is a wise ritual to reduce seasonal allergy sniffles and launch a bright, sunny, healthy spring.
 Use these tips to embrace spring cleaning with open arms.

 Break down the daunting task of scrubbing your whole home into manageable chunks that allow you to see success.
 Create a checklist for each room that outlines what needs to be cleaned, how it should be cleaned, and what the end result should be.
 For example, here is a plan for a bathroom: